softcover/tralics/README.md

     CXX=g++ -stdlib=libstdc++

-The `polytexnic` gem comes with precompiled binaries for OS X, though, and it's likely that the current Makefile works fine on other Unix variants (confirmed for Ubuntu and Debian Linux, probable for *BSD).
+The `polytexnic` gem comes with precompiled binaries for OS X, though, so we hope editing the Makefile will therefore not usually be necessary.
+In particular, it's likely that the current Makefile works fine on most other Unix variants (confirmed for Ubuntu and Debian Linux, probable for *BSD).

 ## Contributing a binary